sjnj/sjnj.github.io/_posts/2014-3-3-Hello-World.md

 ---

 In this post we will understand the ridge regression, i.e. linear regression with $$l_2$$  regularization.
-This task is simplified if we change our features performing a PCA rotation into the principal components coordinate system.
+This task is simplified if we change our features by performing a PCA rotation into the principal components coordinate system.

 ### Notation: